Gravitational waves from patterns of electroweak symmetry breaking: an effective perspective: Effective models

 If the isospin $I_{ \Phi_2}$ is 1/2, then there are some mixing terms in the potential, such as $|\Phi_1^\dagger \Phi_2|^2$.
 For simplicity, we neglect such terms in the potential.
 According to Refs.~\cite{Gildener:1976ih, Endo:2015ifa}, there may be a flat direction in the tree-level potential to assure the valid perturbative analysis.
 If not, the large logarithmic term may show up in the one-loop correction via the renormalization scale, for example, this scale in the $\phi^4$ theory is $Q\sim 3\lambda ve^{16\pi^2}$ \cite{Coleman:1973jx}.
 Therefore we assume a flat direction in the tree-level potential to avoid invalidating the perturbative analysis.
 The details of the effective potential will be discussed in Sec. \ref{sec:Veff}.

-We mention here the current experimental constraints on this model.
+We mention here the constraints on this model.
 For simplicity, we assume that the additional scalar field $\Phi_2$ does not couple to the SM fermions and does not have the vacuum-expectation-value (VEV).
 On the other hand, the isospin $N$-plet scalar field $\Phi_2$ can interact with the SM gauge bosons.
-There are some experimental constraints on this model with respect to the gauge boson.
-The first one comes from the $\rho$ parameter, which is defined by
+Then, the model is constrainted by the perturbative unitarity bound.
+According to Ref.~\cite{Hally:2012pu}, the isospin should be less than 7/2.
+We assume that the additional scalar field does not couple to the SM-like fermion in our strategy.
+Therefore, the typical collider constraints on our model is not much tight.
+For the neutral heavy Higgs, since it does not mix with the SM Higgs and does not couple to the SM fermions, the only experimental constraint comes from the vector boson scattering process, and thus it is very loose.
+For the charged Higgses, due to their degenerate masses to the neutral one, experimental constraints can be relaxed except for $h\gamma\gamma$ measurement.
+The additional charged scalar fields contribute to the Higgs coupling $h\gamma\gamma$~\cite{Earl:2013jsa}, which is given by $1.05\pm0.09$~\cite{ATLAS:2019nkf}.
+We may distinguish the models I and II by the results of measurements and observation of GW spectrum.
+In our work, we do not take into account the experimental constraints in the numerical analysis of the PT.